mehulagg/gitlab/doc/development/documentation/styleguide.md

 ### Text for documentation requiring version text

+Whenever you add version text to a section, to render correctly it must both be on its own line and surrounded by blank lines.
+The following items relate to adding version text to sections:

 - For features that need to declare the GitLab version that the feature was introduced.
 Text similar to the following should be added immediately below the heading as a blockquote: